How do I handle scenarios where I feel like my style is making others uncomfortable?

 She feels polished now, even when she’s dressed casually.
 She’s identified her personal style and she wants to know what to do when she feels like she’s making the people around her uncomfortable.

 I love this question.
 It comes from such a caring place.
-And it reveals an uncomfortable truth: not everyone will be supportive of your personal style transformation.
+And it reveals an uncomfortable truth: not everyone will be comfortable with your personal style transformation.
 Which brings me to my answer:

 Anytime someone is made uncomfortable by what you’re wearing, that has 100% more to do with their story and what’s going on with them than it does with you.